-The vote is seen as a referendum on a likely presidential run by the country's army chief, Adbel Fattah al-Sisi, who ousted former president Mohamed Morsi in July.
+While Tuesday's vote is officially to approve or reject the constitution, VOA's correspondent in Cairo, Elizabeth Arrott, says the vote is really seen as a referendum on the man likely to run for president if the constitution is approved -- the country's army chief, who ousted Islamist president Mohamed Morsi in July.

-A group that includes Mr. Morsi's Muslim Brotherhood urged Egyptians to boycott the referendum and hold peaceful protests against a process they have called illegitimate.
+A group that includes Mr. Morsi's Muslim Brotherhood urged Egyptians to boycott the referendum and peacefully protest a process the group called illegitimate.

 Saba Mahmood, associate professor of anthropology at the University of California at Berkeley told VOA she expects the document to be ratified by a "broad referendum."

 "I think this is the result of two things.
 One is the political repression that the military government has unleased in Egypt so that most people who disagree with the government are not going to really come out in any great numbers because they are afraid of the political repercussions.
 And secondly, there is a general nationalist fervor that has gripped the country in support of the military."